mpsonntag/snippets/notes/fuseki/fuseki.md

         sudo service apache2 start

 - if required install docker compose: https://docs.docker.com/compose/install/

         sudo curl -L "https://github.com/docker/compose/releases/download/1.24.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
         sudo chmod +x /usr/local/bin/docker-compose

+### Backup Cronjob

+- make sure zip is installed; install otherwise...

+    sudo apt-get update
+    sudo apt-get install zip

+- make sure fdupes is installed, install otherwise...

+    sudo apt-get install fdupes

+- run the backup script at least once manually before adding it to a crontab to make sure the ssh keys are properly setup for usage.

+- adjust the source and target directories as well as keyname and user as required using the `meta_backup.sh` file which by default can be found at `/web/meta/scripts`.

+- add a crontab job for gca_web as the root user

+        sudo crontab -e

+- Backup every 10min and add status output to a logfile:

+        */10 * * * * /web/meta/scripts/meta_backup.sh 2>&1 >> /web/meta/logs/meta_backup.log

+- logs about cronjobs can be checked via:

+        grep CRON /var/log/syslog

 ----------------------------------------------------